 The Cité des Fleurs (City of Flowers) is a pedestrian street situated in the 17th arrondissement of Paris.
 Since its creation in the mid-19th century, it has kept an enjoyable small village atmosphere and is lined with greenery.
-I discovered this beautiful place last year and had to learn more about it… after a bit of research, this is what I learnt.
+I discovered this beautiful place last year and had to learn more about it… after a bit of research, this is what I learned.

 The elegant Cité des Fleurs